MMA-HHG/MMA/README.md

         jupyter lab --ip 0.0.0.0 --port 8888 --no-browser --allow-root

-    This provides a link to the server that can be opened in a browser on the parent system.
+    This provides a link to the server that can be opened in a web browser on the parent system.
+Note that if you are using a remote machine, you need to change the local to the address of the machine while connecting to it.
+The link to connect from terminal is something like `http://127.0.0.1:8888/lab?token=xxxyyyzzz`, so here `127.0.0.1` is replaced by the address of the remote machine and can be opened from the browser.

+6) Once the starting files are ready from jupyter, the code is run through [the execution pipeline descibed below](#execution-pipeline).

-6) To return to the container, execute
+7) To return to the container, execute

         docker start -ai CONTAINER NAME

 The name `CONTAINER NAME` was set in 3).
-THe history is then kept within the container.
+The history is then kept within the container.

 ## Custom installations
 Here we provide a more detailed guide for the installation, this is the list of requirements: